📊 RMAX Key Takeaways

 RE/MAX generates solid operating cash flow and maintains good liquidity, with a healthy 16% operating margin and positive free cash flow despite a soft market.
 However, declining revenue and a sharp drop in net income, combined with meaningful leverage and interest costs, are suppressing returns (low ROE/ROA) and limiting near-term upside.
 Stabilization in top-line trends and debt reduction are needed before a more constructive view.

-Why Buy RE/MAX Holdings, Inc. Stock?
-RMAX Key Strengths
+RE/MAX Holdings, Inc. Key Strengths (RMAX)

 - Asset-light franchise model supports resilient operating margin and cash generation